“Be fearless in the pursuit of what sets your soul on fire” – Jennifer Lee

 1. Wear comfortable running shoes or hiking shoes.

 2. Wear sunscreen and a hat/baseball cap

 3. If possible, arrive at noon or late in the afternoon for the best pictures.
 There are conflicting opinions in this one but anytime after 9:30 am should be good.

 4. This is in Page, AZ and there are a lot of other places you may visit in the area if you’d like to spend a few nights.

 5. Please be aware that there are no safety railings along the rim of the canyon.

 If you’re ready to book your next vacation.
-Please see the links below.
+Please see the Hotwire link below.

 Disclosure: Please be aware I get commissions for purchases made through links in this post at no additional cost to you.
 Please read full Disclosures